 5. The Toy Aesthetic and Post-Modern Irony (32.46)

 6. The Southwark Memorial (38.32)

-Hester Reeve: film
+Interview with Hester Reeve: film

 Sacha Golob (co-Director, CPVA) in conversation with the sculptor and performance artist Hester Reeve on the relationship between art and philosophy, her rejoinder to Plato’s Academy, the role of personas in contemporary art, and her interest in the great rationalist thinker Immanuel Kant.